 2. Insufficient Tracking & Lack of Qualitative Data

-The reality is, most marketers choose to work with limited data rather than no data at all.
+The reality is, most marketing and sales teams choose to work with limited data rather than no data at all.

 3. Disorganization and Lack of Data Synchronicity Among Systems